Writing

 That scarcity shaped everything: roadmaps, handoffs, discovery rituals, design artifacts, sprint planning, MVP definitions, backlog hygiene, and the amount of compromise everyone learned to treat as normal.

 But the scarcity is changing.
-Not evenly, not magically, and not without risk.
-But enough that the old operating beliefs are starting to look suspicious.
+Unevenly, with risk, no magic.
+Enough to make the old operating beliefs look suspicious.

 The path to MVP got shorter, but the bar got higher